doctrine/DoctrineMongoDBBundle/docs/config.rst

 the following configuration options disable specific lazy object implementations.
 This is not recommended unless you have a specific reason to do so.
-Please open an issue if the default Native Lazy Objects are not working as expected as it is the preferred implementation, other will be removed in future versions.
+Please open an issue if the default Native Lazy Objects are not working as expected as it is the preferred implementation.
+The other implementations will be removed in a future version.

 - ``enable_native_lazy_objects`` is ``true`` by default when PHP 8.4+ and ``doctrine/mongodb-odm`` 2.14+ are installed.
   When enabled, native lazy objects will be used for lazy loading references.